 - Semester mark / Year mark is calculated from a series of continuous assessments;

 - Students do NOT write an Examination;

 - Therefore, no exam admission required;

-- Semester mark = Final Mark;

-- No supplementary exams awarded.

 The purpose of this Work Integrated Learning component is to develop students who can demonstrate focused knowledge and skills in the travel and tourism environment.
 Typically, they will have gained experience in applying such knowledge and competency skills in a workplace context.
 A depth and specialisation of knowledge, together with practical skills and experience in the workplace, enable successful students to enter into the Tourism Management career paths and to apply their learning to particular employment contexts from the outset.